JuliaPackaging/BinDeps.jl/README.md

 ```

 Let's suppose that these libraries are available in the `libfoo-dev` and `libbaz-dev`
-in apt-get and that both libraries are installed by the `libbaz` yum package and the `baz` pacman package.
+in apt-get and that both libraries are installed by the `libbaz` yum package and the `baz` pacman or nix package.
 We may
 declare this as follows:

 ```julia